detro/jsonconf/README.md

 ## Documentation

-Please check out the JavaDoc (TODO I haven't setup a hosting for it just yet) (or [source](https://github.com/detro/jsonconf/blob/master/src/main/java/com/github/detro/jsonconf/JSONConfBuilder.java)) to see the different options offered by the `JSONConfBuilder` to help you tailor the configuration to your needs.
+Please check out the [JavaDoc](http://detro.github.io/jsonconf/javadoc/) (or [source](https://github.com/detro/jsonconf/blob/master/src/main/java/com/github/detro/jsonconf/JSONConfBuilder.java)) to see the different options offered by the `JSONConfBuilder` to help you tailor the configuration to your needs.